SudarshanaReddy/react-js/Inception.md

 ### How to create elements in react

 * Use React.createElement("h1",{},"Hello World React").
-Usd the object to give the attributes to teh h1 tag.
+Use the object to give the attributes to the h1 tag.
 * In order to create root - Use ReactDOM.createRoot().
+* React elements are basically objects.
 * React.createElement creates the react element and when render method is called it will be converted to html that browser understands.
 * If sibilings has to be created we need to pass array of children.
 * Root.render() - replaces the exisiting html where ever we are renderig the object.